Shannon-Goddard/Goddard_Shannon_Mission-to-Mars/README.md

   <img width="700" height="300" src="/pics/tools.png">
 </p>

-**In this module, we’ll automate a web browser to visit different websites to extract data about the Mission to Mars.
-We’ll store it in a NoSQL database, and then render the data in a web application created with Flask.
-The completed work will be displayed in our portfolio, which we will also create.**
+**In this module, we automated a web browser to visit different websites to extract data about the Mission to Mars.
+We stored it in a NoSQL database, and then render the data in a web application created with Flask.
+The completed work is displayed in our portfolio, which we, also, create.**

 Web scraping is a method used by organizations worldwide to extract online data for analysis.
 Large companies employ web scraping to assess their reputations or track their competitors’ online presence.